netdisco/netdisco-docker/README.md

 This runs the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".

 The default configuration is available in `netdisco/config/deployment.yml`.
 The daemons automatically restart when you save changes to this file.
-Logs are available in `netdisco/logs/`.
+Logs are available via `docker compose logs` (the daemons write directly to the container stdout in foreground mode).

 The web frontend is initally configured to allow unauthenticated access with full admin rights.
 We suggest you visit the `Admin -> User Management` menu item, and set `no_auth: false` in `deployment.yml`, to remove this guest account and set up authenticated user access.